talkowski-lab/athena/README.md

 ---

 ### A note on design
-This package was designed with [the gnomAD-SV callset](https://gnomad.broadinstitute.org/downloads) in mind.
+This package was designed with canonical CNVs from [the gnomAD-SV callset](https://gnomad.broadinstitute.org/downloads) in mind.

 To that end, it assumes input data follows gnomAD-SV formatting standards.
-This may cause issues for alternative styles of SV representation, or different metadata labels.
+This may cause issues for alternative styles of SV representation, for SV types other than canonical CNVs, or different metadata labels.

 If using non-gnomAD data with Athena, please compare your VCF formatting standards, and the `INFO` field in particular.

 You can read more about the gnomAD-SV dataset [in the corresponding preprint](https://broad.io/gnomad_sv).